sirinali07/HPE/MicroCeph/Multi-node Setup.md

 ```
 sudo ceph osd pool ls detail
 ```
-Create a new pool named rbd_pool with a size of 16 and a minimum of 16 placement groups.
+Create a new pool named rbd_pool_1 with a size of 16 and a minimum of 16 placement groups.
 ```
-sudo ceph osd pool create rbd_pool 16 16
+sudo ceph osd pool create rbd_pool_1 16 16
 ```
 We can view the statistics about a specific pool in your Ceph cluster.
 ```
-sudo ceph osd pool stats rbd_pool
+sudo ceph osd pool stats rbd_pool_1
 ```
-Let’s enable the rbd application for the rbd_pool pool.
+Let’s enable the rbd application for the rbd_pool_1 pool.
 ```
-sudo ceph osd pool application enable rbd_pool rbd
+sudo ceph osd pool application enable rbd_pool_1 rbd
 ```
-The above command initializes the rbd_pool pool for use with RBD (Rados Block Device).
+The above command initializes the rbd_pool_1 pool for use with RBD (Rados Block Device).
 It sets up the necessary configuration and structures within the pool to support RBD.
 ```
-sudo rbd pool init rbd_pool
+sudo rbd pool init rbd_pool_1
 ```
 Now we will load the RBD (Rados Block Device) kernel module, which is necessary for interacting with RBD devices
 ```